JohnTelford/techtalkJohnBlog/_pages/about.md

 - Plateau of Productivity
 Mainstream adoption starts to take off.

-The few technologies that are well into the Plateau of Productivity stage of the hype cycle  may  experience the spiral of death by actions of their creators
+The few technologies that make it to the Plateau of Productivity may be doomed  to the spiral of death by inattention to details of keep products alive

 # Author